rossumai/deployment-manager/README.md

 ### Terms ###
 *source* - in the context of this tool references to a dev/test organization and/or workspace(s) where Rossum project and all the associated objects (hooks, queues, ...) are created.
 *target* - a "production" environment (organization and/or workspaces(s)) where the project is deployed for customer use.
-Eventually changed will be released here from the source environment.
+Eventually changes will be released here from the source environment.
 *local* - file storage of the local machine where git repository of the project is cloned
 *remote* - organization and all the objects owned by the organization in Rossum platform